Louis Johan Alexander Schoonheyt: Postwar

 The Jodensavanne detainees were not immediately released upon the liberation of the Netherlands in May 1945.
 In early 1946, the colonial government claimed that the delay was because of a lack of available ships to transport the internees out of the camp.

 After the war Schoonheyt and other Jodensavanne detainees who had been government employees before the war petitioned for the right to be rehabilitated and to reenter the civil service.
 Schoonheyt was allowed to leave Surinam and returned to the Netherlands in 1947.
 It was unclear to Dutch officials whether he was entitled to compensation or reinstatement and the case dragged on for some time.
 In late 1949 he was fully rehabilitated and became a General practitioner in Scheveningen and in The Hague.
-There he renounced his prewar views, and even befriended a former Digoel internee who now lived in the Netherlands, Chalid Salim.
+There he renounced his prewar views, and even befriended a former Digoel internee who now lived in the Netherlands, I. F. M. Salim.
 Schoonheyt eventually signed over the rights to his 1936 book to Salim, who used some of the material from it in his own book.

 In 1962 Schoonheyt was on vacation in Germany when he was involved in a car accident, becoming partially paralyzed in one arm.
 He was angry that the insurance company declared him "15 to 20 percent disabled" and became a campaigner to improve treatment for Dutch car accident victims.
 He led a group of victims of traffic accidents (Werkgroep der Verkeersslachtoffers).
 Among their demands were that medical inspections should be made by third-party doctors, not ones handpicked by insurance companies, and that victims should not have to prove that they were healthy before their accident.

 In the 1970s a Dutch writer named Anthony van Kampen who had visited Boven-Digoel became interested in Schoonheyt's personal history and wrote a book about him titled Een kwestie van macht: het bewogen leven van de arts dr. L.J.A.
 Schoonheyt in het voormalige Nederlandsch-Indië, Nieuw-Guinea, Suriname en Nederland (1975).
 Van Kampen was very sympathetic to Schoonheyt and downplayed his fascist beliefs, portraying him as a victim of an abusive and arbitrary government.

 Schoonheyt died on July 26, 1986.
 His papers were donated to the Royal Netherlands Institute of Southeast Asian and Caribbean Studies (KITLV).